rmavis/go-STAR/readme.md

     $ go get gopkg.in/yaml.v2  # This is star's only dependency.
     $ go install

 There's also [a version written in Ruby][star-ruby], if you're into that.
-They're similar but I recommend this one---it's faster and has better browsing options.
+They're similar but I recommend this one---it's faster and has better viewing/output options.